tag/msis-lesson-plan-2020/02 HTML and CSS.md

   - pull, pull request
   - branch

-* Show Git controls in Atom
+* Show Git controls in VSCode
   - Git repositories can be created in two ways:
     - local-to-remote
     - remote-to-local